datakind/climate-change-assistant/README.md

+# @probable-futures/climate-change-assistant

-This chainlit app will use an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview) and the amazing [Probable futures](https://probablefutures.org/) API to provide climate change information for a location, and provide some helpful resources for how to prepare.
+This chainlit app will use an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview) and the [Probable futures](https://probablefutures.org/) API to provide climate change information for a location, and provide some helpful resources for how to prepare.

 The chainlit app is based off the cookbook example [here](https://github.com/Chainlit/cookbook/tree/main/openai-assistant).

 ![screenshot](./images/screenshot.png)

-# Setup
+## Setup

 You will need a probable future API key, see [here](https://docs.probablefutures.org/api-access/) for more details.
 You will also need an [OPENAI key](https://platform.openai.com/docs/quickstart?context=python).